Updated: Feb 23, 2022

-We think we can draw lines between one another based on the severity of our offenses toward God's system of community.
+We think we can draw lines between one another based on the severity of our offenses.
 But the malfunction in that theory is, the severity is always subjective because, as humans, we don't even remotely understand how far our actions really go.

 I believe the ripple effects of everything we do never stop.
 Every word we say, every action we engage in, they're all seeds that never stop growing.
 Bad-mouthing the people across the way seems fairly innocent.
 It's consequences are not usually obvious or immediately severe, but they are as perpetual as the gunfire on the other side of the city.